Saint-Jean-de-Luz: Peninsular War

 The Duke of Wellington set up his winter headquarters in the town during the Peninsular War, 1813–14.

 End of the nineteenth century

-To the end of the nineteenth century, Saint-Jean-de-Luz became a popular beachside resort town for the surrounding high-society.
+At the end of the nineteenth century, Saint-Jean-de-Luz became a popular beachside resort town for the surrounding high-society.
 Like Biarritz (called "The queen of the beaches, the beach of kings"), Saint-Jean-de-Luz was particularly appreciated by the French and Spanish aristocracy.
 By the early 1900s, it turned into the scene of Carlist conspiratorial activities.
 The composer Maurice Ravel, a native of the nearby town of Ciboure, frequently vacationed at Saint-Jean-de-Luz from Paris, where he was centered for almost his entire life.

 Following Marshal Pétain's call for an armistice on the outset of World War II, a coastal fringe of the Basque Country fell in the German occupation area.
 Before the agreement was enforced, a retreating Polish Army was evacuated from the town in mid June 1940.